3.3. Numeric Recap

 >>> assert type(gradient) is float, \

-'Variable `gradient` has invalid type, should be float'
+'Variable `gradient` has an invalid type; expected: `float`.'

 >>> assert altitude is not Ellipsis, \